 Erythrocytes, or red blood cells (RBCs), may bind both endogenous and exogenous compounds.
 RBCs consist of about 45% of the volume of the blood.
 Phenytoin, pentobarbital, and amobarbital are known to have a RBC/plasma water ratio of 4 to 2, indicating preferential binding of drug to the erythrocytes over plasma water.
 Penetration into RBC is dependent on the free concentration of the drug.
 In the case of phenytoin, RBC drug level increases linearly with an increase in the plasma-free drug concentration.
 Increased drug binding to plasma albumin reduces RBC drug concentration.
 With most drugs, however, binding of drug to RBC generally does not significantly affect the volume of distribution, because the drug is often bound to albumin in the plasma water.
-Even though phenytoin has a great affinity for RBC, only about 25% of the blood drug concentration is present in the blood cells, and 75% is present in the plasma because the drug is also strongly bound to albumin.

 For drugs with strong erythrocyte binding, the hematocrit will influence the total amount of drug in the blood.
 For these drugs, the total whole-blood drug concentration should be measured.